Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

    Render
       The number of subdivision levels shown in renders.

-The right combination of these settings will allow you to keep a fast and lightweight approximation of your model when interacting with it in 3D, but use a higher quality version when rendering.
+The right combination of these settings will allow you to keepa fast and lightweight approximation of your model when interacting with it in 3D, but use a higher quality version when rendering.

 .. tip::